Business Plan: Main Elements and Steps to Write One

 Step 1.
 Start Small

-Business plans should be brief and to the point.
+Business plans should be concise.
 An overly long business plan is a pain to revise and read.
-It’s a document that you’ll keep using and refining over time, which means you should make it as concise as possible.
+It’s a document that you’ll keep using and refining over time, which means you should make it as concise as possible but provide enough detail and information to effectively communicate the company’s strategy and goals.

 Step 2.
 Know Your Audience